Friday, October 17, 2008

 And there is no deleterious allele in subocs that causes extra or excessive "bug-eyedness" when subocs are inbred.
 In fact, of the 115 subocs in my facility, some of the most bug-eyed are from parents that were caught hundreds of miles apart -- the furthest thing from inbreeding.

 So, in conclusion, though "no bug eyes" might be a selling point for leucistic Texas Rats, it's not desirable, healthy, or normal to have a TPRS without them!
-I mean, can you imagine someone selling a tarsier on the "selling point" that it has "NO bug eyes!"?

 Have a great weekend, all.